ZPESystems/Ansible/examples/playbooks/system-roles/Managed_Devices_report/README.md

 # Managed Devices Report: `nodegrid_elasticsearch_inventory`

-This use case collects managed-devices inventory from local Nodegrid OpenSearch indices, validate and flatten the source rows, and load the result into a central report index on the designated Nodegrid device with `reports` role.
+This use case collects managed-devices inventory information from local Nodegrid OpenSearch indices, validates and flattens the source rows, and loads the result into a central report index on the designated Nodegrid device with `reports` role.

 ## Requirements